illu12/ct-kea-2021-gr21/README.md

 When you have downloaded the scripts, you have the possibility of running either each individual setup script, or the COMPLETE_SETUP.sql script, which will make sure everything is setup correctly, including table values.

 If you choose not to run the COMPLETE_SETUP.sql script, you should run the scripts in following order:
-Markup : 1. setup_database.sql
+1. setup_database.sql
 2. graphical_design_interest.sql
 3. programming_interest.sql
 4. social_media_interest.sql
 5. highest_course_score.sql
 6. user_interests.sql